ICYE Volunteering in Finland

 School / Educational institution

 In the Finnish elementary school, there are 9 grades (with the possibility for the extra 10th grade) and the children are aged from six to sixteen.
 Most of the schools in Finland are run by the government.
-Some schools are interested in hosting volunteers in order to create for the pupils a possibility for intercultural learning and practicing a foreign language.
+Some schools are interested in hosting volunteers to create for the pupils a possibility for intercultural learning and practicing a foreign language.

 The volunteers assist the teachers in the daily school work and also help the staff in other tasks like organising international days or other happenings.
 Some of the volunteers are placed in other educational institutions, such as schools for students with special needs (physical or mental disabilities) and vocational schools.